Jason Sudeikis: 2015–present

 Sudeikis starred as Jake in the romantic-comedy film Sleeping with Other People (2015).
 He starred alongside Rebecca Hall in the romantic-drama film Tumbledown (2015).
 He voices the character of Red in the animated-comedy film The Angry Birds Movie (2016), based on the video game series of the same name.
 He starred alongside Anne Hathaway in Colossal (2016).
 He starred in Masterminds (2016).
 He portrayed Larry Snyder in Race (2016), Henry in The Book of Love (2016), and Bradley in Mother's Day (2016).

 From November to December 2016, Sudeikis played the lead role of John Keating in the Classic Stage Company Off-Broadway production of Dead Poets Society.
 In 2017, he executive produced the comedy series Detroiters, and appeared in two episodes.

 Sudeikis starred in Kodachrome (2017), alongside Ed Harris and Elizabeth Olsen.
 He made appearances as Glenn in Permission (2017) and as Dave Johnson in Downsizing (2017).
 He starred as a side-role/reference in the Derren Brown shows Derren Brown: Secret and Derren Brown Underground, where he performed on a screen during the credits, and his name was used as a reference during the show in 2017 and 2018.

 Sudeikis starred in the thriller Driven.
 Sudeikis voices the character of Justin Pin in the animated action comedy film Next Gen. He played Red again in the 2019 animated-comedy The Angry Birds Movie 2.
 In 2019, he appeared on the Star Wars series The Mandalorian as a Speeder Bike trooper.

-Sudeikis had portrayed Ted Lasso, a hapless American football coach brought to England to coach Tottenham Hotspur F.C. as part of two promotional videos for NBC Sports in 2013 and 2014.
+Sudeikis had portrayed Ted Lasso, a hapless American football coach brought to England to coach AFC Richmond as part of two promotional videos for NBC Sports in 2013 and 2014.
 In late 2019, Sudeikis co-wrote and starred in Ted Lasso about an American football coach who is hired to coach a fictional English football club, AFC Richmond.
-The series was released in August 2020 on Apple TV+ to a positive reception.
+The series was released in August 2020 on Apple TV to a positive reception.
 It has earned him a Golden Globe Award and a Screen Actors Guild Award.
 At the 73rd Primetime Emmy Awards, he was nominated for and won Outstanding Comedy Series and Outstanding Lead Actor in a Comedy Series, and was nominated for Outstanding Writing for a Comedy Series.
-In 2021, he appeared on the Time 100 (Times annual list of the 100 most influential people in the world) and Bloomberg's 50 Most Influential list.
+In 2021, he appeared on the Time 100 and Bloomberg's 50 Most Influential list.
 In 2023, Sudeikis said in an interview with The Guardian that the personality of the original main character was revised to be kinder because of the culture surrounding Donald Trump's presidency.
 After Ted Lasso was initially planned to end after its third season, a fourth season was announced by Sudeikis in March 2025.

+On July 19, 2026, Sudeikis made an appearance at the 2026 FIFA World Cup Final Halftime Show.
+He introduced Justin Bieber while playing his character Ted Lasso.